 Last year, we listed some of the best examples of chatbots in the eCommerce industry, and while 2020 may have gone by faster than other years, a lot still happened.
 There was a massive shift in consumer behavior and expectations that drive major eCommerce trends.
 As a result of this, chatbots, and conversational AI, in general, have become much more relevant in 2021.
 Conversational AI projects are no longer limited to just customer service and businesses are deploying them for numerous other tasks.
-In this article, we’ll take a look at some of the most popular AI use cases of conversational tech in the eCommerce industry.
+In this article, we’ll take a look at some of the most popular conversational AI use cases in the eCommerce industry.

 Customer Loyalty Programs